Calorique

 What serving size should I track for Salmon?

 Track Salmon by grams when precision matters.
-A practical starting point is 3 oz cooked (85g), which is about 177 calories.
+A practical starting point is 3 oz edible portion (85g), which is about 177 calories.
 For packaged, restaurant, fried, sauced, or sweetened versions, use the product label because brand formulas can differ from the plain reference.

 Is Salmon keto-friendly?